dougweltman/dougweltman.github.io/index.md

 Previously, I worked in an unusual, product-focused strategy role at Yahoo! & AOL, where I was the analytical lead for a set of B2B adtech and B2B2C on-device lines of business representing $1 billion+ in revenue.

-Before Yahoo!/AOL, I worked in product, operations and growth at an enterprise SaaS startup in New York.
+Before Yahoo!/AOL, I worked in product, operations and growth at an enterprise SaaS startup in New York focused on financial data.

 I live in London.

 ## Skills and Projects
+____

 Below you can find some projects I've worked on or some models that you're free to peruse.